If your child meets all of the following conditions, you can claim your child's interest or dividends on your return:

 Keep in mind that you as a parent must also qualify to make this election.
 You qualify for this election if you file Form 1040, Form 1040-SR and any of the following apply to you:

-- you and the child's other parent were married to each other but file separate returns for 2019 and you had the higher taxable income
+- You and the child's other parent were married to each other but file separate returns for 2021 and you had the higher taxable income

 - Were unmarried, treated as unmarried for federal income tax purposes, or separated from the child's other parent by a divorce or separate maintenance decree.